flecoqui/av-services/envs/vm/azure-vm/101-vm-light-hls-rtsp/README.md

     ./avtool.sh -a test
 ```

-For this container, the test feature will check if the output MP4 file has been created in the mounted volume.
+For this virtual machine, the test feature will check if the following outputs are fully functionning:
+- RTMP stream
+- HLS stream
+- RTSP stream
+- Audio/Video Chunks stored in the Azure Storage container